Simon Sheppard (activist): Criminal convictions and imprisonment

 On 24 March 2009, the two appellants addressed the California court themselves before Judge Rose Peters.
 According to the neo-Nazi website Lasha Darkmoon, the two men claimed that their actions in England were legal because they were based upon the Edict of Expulsion of 1290 when England expelled all Jews living in the country at the time, and the two said that since the edict has never been repealed (like all royal decrees, it could only be cancelled by a living king or queen of England), their anti-semitism was backed by British law and they were eligible for asylum due to being persecuted for their beliefs.
 On 5 April 2009, with reasons reserved, Sheppard and Whittle were denied asylum, upon which the former stated that they would not appeal, and they were deported and returned to prison in the United Kingdom on 17 June 2009.
 On 10 July 2009, Sheppard was sentenced to 4 years and 10 months in prison, and his co-defendant, Whittle, was convicted of five similar offences.
 These sentences for publishing material on the Internet were described as "groundbreaking" by Adil Khan, representing Humberside police, whilst Sheppard's lawyer, Adrian Davies, said in his defence during the trial that he had come from a "very troubled background" and revealed that his mother had committed suicide, whilst noting that Sheppard was an intelligent man who had problems with authority, especially the police.
 In January 2010, Sheppard and Whittle lost an appeal against their convictions, but succeeded in having their sentences reduced slightly.

 Sheppard was arrested again on 25 January 2013 for breaching his licence conditions.
 The breach related to an article entitled "Spree Killers" from the Heritage and Destiny publication.
 Sheppard was returned to prison for a further three months.
 In June 2018, Sheppard was convicted of racist harassment of a neighbour.
 He was sentenced to nine months in prison and given a five-year Criminal Behaviour Order.

-In February 2022, Sheppard was convicted of trying to have sex with four 14-year-old girls.
+In February 2022, Sheppard was convicted of propositioning four 14-year-old girls for sex.
 He was convicted of eight offences involving attempting to engage in sexual communication with a child and inciting the sexual exploitation of children.
 He was subsequently sentenced to a prison term of 3 years and 9 months, and will have to register as a sex offender in the UK for the rest of his life.